How Lindsay Adler Became One of the World’s Top Fashion Photographers

 Do you still have time to shoot personal work as well as commercial?

 Photography is my greatest passion in life, and I love helping to share that passion with others.
-For this reason I write books to help educate photographers.
+For this reason, I write books to help educate photographers.
 I urge them to push their creative bounds and perfect their craft.
-I have written two books, and have my third and fourth in production now!
 I teach workshops as a way to teach photographers how to open up their minds and learn new techniques that may help them better embrace their own passions.
 I teach a variety of workshops, but love my hands on fashion intensive workshops where we all work together to create striking imagery.

 My life is truly a balancing act, but I am able to balance by setting goals.
 I set goals, deadlines and be sure to keep to these deadlines.
 If I were simply throwing my heart and soul into every project at all times, all would be getting minimal attention.
 My fashion and commercial work comes first, and my teaching/books come after!

-Most artists and photographers lack business skills, but you seem to have it all down.
+Many artists and photographers struggle with the business side, but you seem to have it all down.
 Do you have any business and/or marketing advice for photographers?

 Take business courses.
 Study successful photographers’ business practices!

 The other piece of advice I would give is to not be afraid to ask.
 Don’t be afraid to ask if you can photograph someone, or shoot in a cool location, or for a great opportunity.
 Opportunities don’t just throw themselves at you… you often must ask first!